-Services that are covered for you What you must pay when you get these services Hearing services Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider.
-Examples of appropriate reasons for ordering diagnostic hearing and balance evaluations that could be covered include, but are not limited to: In-Network \$0 copay for each Medicare-covered service.
-Out-of-Network Deductible applies.
+Services that are covered for you What you must pay when you get these services In-Network Hearing services \$0 copay for each Diagnostic hearing and balance evaluations performed by your Medicare-covered service. provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other Out-of-Network qualified provider.
+Deductible applies.
 50% coinsurance for each Medicare-covered service.
-Prior Authorization is required.
-Evaluation of suspected change in hearing, tinnitus, or balance Evaluation of the cause of disorders of hearing, tinnitus, or balance Determination of the effect of medication, surgery, or other treatment Reevaluation to follow-up changes in hearing, tinnitus, or balance that may be caused by established diagnoses that place you at probable risk for a change in status Failure of a screening test (although the screening test is not covered) Diagnostic analysis of cochlear or brainstem implant and programming Diagnostic hearing and balance evaluations before and periodically after implantation of auditory prosthetic devices Additional routine hearing exams Limited to 1 visit(s) every year You may be balance-billed by out-of-network providers.
-Please contact the plan for more details.
-In-Network \$0 copay Out-of-Network \$0 copay
+Examples of appropriate reasons for ordering diagnostic hearing and Prior Authorization is required. balance evaluations that could be covered include, but are not limited to: Evaluation of suspected change in hearing, tinnitus, or balance Evaluation of the cause of disorders of hearing, tinnitus, or balance Determination of the effect of medication, surgery, or other treatment Reevaluation to follow-up changes in hearing, tinnitus, or balance that may be caused by established diagnoses that place you at probable risk for a change in status Failure of a screening test (although the screening test is not covered) Diagnostic analysis of cochlear or brainstem implant and programming

+Additional routine hearing exams

+Limited to 1 visit(s) every year

+You may be balance-billed by out-of-network providers.